Javadyakuza/Octus-Integration-Guide/EVER-to-EVM.md

 > ## `BRIDGE` is used in this example.

-1 - we have to transfer the the target token to `ProxyMultiVaultNative`'s `TokenWallet` contract by calling the `transfer` function on our target `TokenWallet` contract :
+1 - we have to lock/freeze the the target token to `ProxyMultiVaultNative`'s `TokenWallet` contract by calling the `transfer` function on our target `TokenWallet` contract :

 ```solidity
     function transfer(